berksudan/YTU-Bologna-English-Curriculum-Scraper/README.md

 ## Example Output

++ If you want to see a complete curriculum example, please take a look at these files: [example_output.pdf](./docs/example_output.pdf), [example_output.html](./docs/example_output.html).

 + This program writes the output to a markdown file ``output.md`` file by default.
 A Markdown file is in fact a plain text, but its syntax is compatible with HTML, as in this ``README.md`` file.
-You can see an example output below:
+You can see an example plain text output below:

 ```
 ----------------------------------------